Avi GSLB Architecture and Terminologies

-- Exactly one active site is statically designated as the GSLB leader.
+- The Avi site on which the administrator first defines a GSLB configuration is automatically designated as the GSLB leader.Exactly one active site is statically designated as the GSLB leader.

 - The only way to switch leadership is through an override configuration from a follower site.
 This override can be invoked in the case of site failures or maintenance.
 Read this article for more information.

 Followers are further classified as active or passive, based on their behavior vis-a-vis the first three functions.

 - Receives the GSLB configuration from the leader, and thus can take over leadership in the event of the leader’s failure.

 - Must actively monitor the health of other GSLB sites.

 - May host an authoritative DNS for the Avi global applications defined by Avi GSLB.
 Such redundancy makes DNS service for the GSLB configuration more reliable and boosts the performance of address resolution.

 - Does not receive the GSLB configuration, and thus can not take over for a failed leader.